qualifire-dev/rogue/README.md

 ## Supported models
-We have successfully ran our agent with the following models:
+### We have successfully run our agent with the following models:

 #### OpenAI:
 - openai/gpt-4.1